Sup2point0/integrity/scriptures/desmos/gamedev/core/identifiers.md

 We avoid one-letter names in programming, so we’ll want to do the same in Desmos.

 However, we can’t create multi-character identifiers, because Desmos interprets these as multiplying multiple symbols (like in maths).
+Here, it’s trying to evaluate $m \times u \times l \times t \times i$, instead of creating a variable called $\text{multi}$.

 ### _
 ```desmos